AgnostiqHQ/covalent/doc/TUTORIAL_GUIDELINES.md

 ```

-Furthermore, include reasonable default values when reading in the environment variables.

 ## Memory and compute resource config values

-Specify the memory and compute resources required when starting Covalent using.
-It's important to set the correct defaults in this case, since these values will be required when starting Covalent on the self-hosted instance where the tutorials will be run as functional tests.
+Some tutorials have specific memory and compute resource requirements in order to execute successfully.
+For example, `covalent start` might not suffice and instead the dispatcher server might need to be started with `covalent start -n 4 -m "2GB"`.
+The author of the tutorial should specify the necessary default values in the section where the config values are read:

 ```{code}
 COVALENT_NUM_WORKER = os.getenv("COVALENT_NUM_WORKER", 4)